cthoyt/cthoyt.github.io/_posts/2021/2021-08-28-biolookup-docker.md

 You can run this with `docker-compose up --detach`.
 When you do this, you need to be patient (1-5 minutes) for the database to start up before making requests from the web application.
-If you didn't detach when running docker-compose, postgres will actually log when it's ready.
+If you didn't detach when running docker-compose, Postgres will actually log when it's ready.
 If you try making a request before it's done starting, you'll probably get an error message that looks like this:

 ```python-traceback